 Here are 5 reasons your business can benefit from data analytics.

-Anyone who’s had a go at Facebook advertising will have seen a examples of this process in action.
+Anyone who’s had a go at Facebook advertising will have seen an example of this process in action.
 You get to target your advertising to very specific user segments based on geography, demographic, areas of interest, online behaviours, etc. It’s quite unnerving that they can be so specific about so many of their users.

 Once you have a reasonable set of data telling you more about certain groups of customers, you can better target marketing strategies that send the right message to the right people.